mapbox/COGDumper/README.md

                -co TILED=YES -co COMPRESS=JPEG -co PHOTOMETRIC=YCBCR -co COPY_SRC_OVERVIEWS=YES
 ```

-This library works with a file hosted in an S3 bucket.
+This library also works with a file hosted in an S3 bucket.

 ## Installation